Kangaroo emblems and popular culture: Video games and other games

 Roo is a fighting kangaroo in the Sega Genesis video game Streets of Rage 3.

 Ripper Roo, a crazy kangaroo in a straitjacket, is a boss character and antagonist of the video game series Crash Bandicoot.

 Kao the Kangaroo and its sequels are a Polish video game series involving a yellow/orange kangaroo in a boxing uniform as its protagonist.

 Sheila, a female kangaroo of the video game series Spyro the Dragon.

 Roger the boxing kangaroo from the Tekken series of video games.

 In the Game Boy Color games The Legend of Zelda: Oracle of Seasons and The Legend of Zelda: Oracle of Ages, there is a kangaroo by the name of Ricky which will help you in your quest.

 In Mortal Kombat Trilogy, Johnny Cage turns into a kangaroo.

-In Bomberman 3 and 5 on SNES, the animals which hatch from eggs are called rooeys and they are based on kangaroos.
+In the Bomberman games, the animals which hatch from eggs are called Rooi and they are based on kangaroos.

 The Animal Crossing series features kangaroos as possible neighbours.

 There are at least three homonymous fairy chess pieces called kangaroo.